CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 One approach to becoming better regulated is to meditate.

 Meditation is about achieving a calm, relaxed mental state and learning to maintain that state.
 Meditate if you can for an hour a day.
-If you can’t because you find it boring, or you can’t find the time, then meditate for ten minutes a day.
+If you can’t because you find it boring, or you don’t have the time, then meditate for ten minutes a day.
 Ideally, you will find those ten minutes to be so helpful that you will gradually increase the amount of time you dedicate to meditation.

-In the hours between when you meditate, something magical starts to happen.
+In the hours between when you meditate, something magical begins to happen.
 You observe that you can better self-regulate.
 Of course, you can work with a psychologist to help you learn to better self-regulate, but you will recover more quickly if you also add meditation to the mix.

 You don’t need to address all your childhood trauma to recover from CIRS.